 The primary gather technique would be the helicopter-drive trapping method.
 The use of roping from horseback could also be used when necessary.
-Multiple gather sites (traps) would be used to gather wild horses both from within and outside the Diamond Complex.
-The BLM would make every effort to place gather sites in previously disturbed areas, but if a new site needs to be used, a cultural resource inventory would be completed prior to using the new gather site.
+Multiple gather sites (traps) would be used to gather wild horses both from within and outside the HMA boundaries within the Diamond Complex.
+The BLM would make every effort to place gather sites in previously disturbed areas, but if new sites need to be used, a cultural resource inventory would be completed prior to using the new gather site.
 All cultural materials located would be treated as unevaluated sites and avoided by project re-design.
-No gather sites would be set up near greater sagegrouse leks, known populations of Sensitive Species; or in riparian areas, cultural resource sites, Wilderness Study Areas (WSAs), or Wilderness.
+No gather sites would be set up near greater sage-grouse leks, known populations of Sensitive Species; or in riparian areas, cultural resource sites, Wilderness Study Areas (WSAs), or Wilderness.
 The project design includes features aimed at removing and/or mitigating adverse effects include locating traps and temporary holding facilities at least two miles from leks during breeding season where possible.